Intermediate5 min read

 begins_with gives you the recursive read.
 For a non-recursive directory listing — the immediate children of root/photos/ and nothing deeper — store a depth attribute and add a sort-key range plus a filter, or split the path into a parent GSI.
 The simplest version: keep a parent attribute (root/photos/) and a GSI keyed on it.

-The point: a sort key answers prefix and range questions cheaply.
+A sort key answers prefix and range questions cheaply.
 "Direct children only" is a different question — model it explicitly rather than hoping a FilterExpression makes it efficient.
 A filter runs after the read and you pay for every item it discards.

 Pick the delimiter carefully